 In the following list, the first date after the name of each building indicates the year of construction.
 The second date indicates the year of a major addition.

 Building C (1968, 2013, 2018).
 Once Bethlehem Steel's 1960s-era industrial-research facility, Building C is now being transformed (high-bay by high-bay since 2013) into a 21st Century learning environment initiative where Lehigh student's pursue creative and innovative answers to challenges and open-ended questions.
 In 2018, a beautifully restored three-story crescent welcomed faculty from Computer Science and Engineering and Industrial Systems Engineering departments, Mountaintop Initiative, and the Institute for Data Science and Computational Intelligence.
 In 2019, the Department of Art, Architecture and Design moved into Highbays C1 and C3, as well as, a portion of the crescent.

 Christmas-Saucon Hall (1865 and 1872, respectively).
 Christmas Hall is the university’s oldest building.
 When Asa Packer acquired the South Mountain site for the university in 1865, a Moravian church was being constructed.
 The newly formed university took over the building and completed it for use in recitations and as a dormitory and chapel.
 The name Christmas Hall was chosen in keeping with Moravian religious tradition.
 In 1872, Saucon Hall was constructed a few feet to the east of Christmas Hall.
 The buildings were connected with the construction of a “hyphen” in 1926.
-The building houses the Department of Mathematics, The University Press, and classrooms.
+The building houses The University Press, and classrooms.

 Coppee Hall (1883).
 The building was the original university gymnasium.
 It is named in honor of Henry Coppee, first president.
 The building was renovated in 2002 and houses the Weinstock Center for Journalism and Communication.